google/koladata/docs/overview.md

 upd = b.dict_update(kd.dict({'a': 3, 'c': 4}))
 b2 = b.updated(upd) # Dict{'c'=4, 'a'=3, 'b'=2}

-# Schemas are stored and can be updated the same way
+# Schemas are stored and can be updated in the same way
 a = kd.new(x=1, schema='MySchema')
 a.updated(kd.attrs(a.get_schema(), y=kd.INT32))  # update the schema
 ```

 <section class='zippy'>

-Optional: Understand how entity/object updates are represented as triples.
+Optional: Understand how entity/object updates are represented as attributes.

 ```
 a = kd.obj(x=2, y=kd.obj(z=3))
 upd = a.attrs(x=4, u=5)

-# Only modification is stored as triples in the update bag
+# Only modification is stored as attributes in the update bag
 upd
 # DataBag $7de8:
 #   1 Entities/Objects with 2 values in 2 attrs